adonisjs/legacy-docs/3.0/security.md

 filterUris: ['/user/(.+)'] // will match /user*
 ```

-### Validating Requests

 All requests are validated automatically by the `shield` middleware.
 Validation failure will abort the request and throws an `EBADCSRFTOKEN` Exception.

-While validating the requests, it will try to read the CSRF token from defined inputs.
+While validating the requests, middleware will try to read the CSRF token from defined inputs.

 1. Request body or query string having `_csrf` field.
 2. Request header with following keys.